ucl-cssb/StabilityFinder/README.md

 **Input file**
 The input file is set up as shown in the examples folder.
 As this model only contains two species, u and v, these are selected for thefit as well as initial condition scan.
 **run file**
-The pythonpath must be set to point to the directory in which cuda sim was installed.
+The pythonpath must be set to point to the directory in which cuda-sim was installed.
 $export PATH=\<dir\>:$PATH
 In addition, the exe=\<dir\> variable must be set to the directory in which StabilityChecker is installed.

 #####Running the example
+Navigate to the folder containing the example, which is under StabilityFinder/examples/Gardner/Deterministic/

 The working directory must contain the following:
 * The model.cu file
 * The completed input.xml file
 * The customised run.sh file

-* The plot_posterior.R file
-The run.sh file is then executed:
+The algorithm is initiated by running the run.sh file.
+This is done by typing:

 ./run.sh

 The progress of the algorithm can be followed in the my_abc_scan.log file.

+Once the algorithm has ended, the results can be visualised by running the R files.
 #####Results

 ######Plotting the results